 How a DWI Under 21 Affects Your Future

-The good news is that an underage DWI cannot be used against a person in a DWI charge.
-The bad news is that nothing in the law prevents it from being put onto the driver’s record.
+The good news is that an underage DUI cannot be used against a person in a DUI charge.
+The bad news is that nothing in the law prevents the driving while intoxicated charge from being put onto the driver’s record.
 If the underage DWI charge is discovered by an insurance company or employer, then you can still suffer expensive consequences.
 A drinking and driving arrest for a college student can also result in a loss of a scholarship and/or the inability to participate in athletic events.
 If the minor is still in high school, an underage DUI may prevent the student from being accepted by a university.

 In many respects a conviction for DWI under the age of 21 is just as serious as an adult DWI and should be defended vigorously by an experienced criminal defense attorney.